 “I wouldn’t say that it was seamless by any means, especially with me playing on the left for the first time since I was 14,” Van Winden said.
 “We just found a really great rhythm and it was a really well distributed game by [sophomore setter Avalon DeNecochea].”

-Van Winden added 13 kills as the Mustangs climbed out of a 0-2 deficit to win three straight sets to defeat Georgia.
+Van Winden added 13 kills as the Mustangs climbed out of a 0-2 deficit by three straight sets to defeat Georgia.

 “I’m pretty level headed,” Van Winden said.
 “But there was definitely a lot of nerves tonight, having been 367 days since the day that they told me that I couldn’t play last year in the NCAA tournament.”